Víctor Dreke

 Víctor Emilio Dreke Cruz (born 10 March 1937, in Sagua La Grande) is a Cuban Communist Party leader of African descent, and a former commander in the Cuban Revolutionary Armed Forces.

 Following involvement in various student protests in Sagua la Grande 1952-54, Dreke joined the 26th of July Movement in 1955, soon after it was formed.
 In 1957 he helped form the student-based March 13 unit of the Directorio Revolucionario Estudantil in the Escambray Mountains in Las Villas Province.
 In October 1958 he came under the command of Che Guevara in a unification of the guerrillas of the 26th of July Movement and the Revolutionary Directorate.
 Dreke took part in armed actions against the government forces of the Fulgencio Batista regime, such as at Placetas, Báez, Manicaragua, and Santa Clara.

 After the victory of the Cuban Revolution in 1959, Dreke was assigned in turn; a prosecutor for revolutionary tribunals; chief of police in Sagua la Grande; a company leader of the Western Tactical Force; head of a squadron of the Revolutionary Rural Police.
 He then became a Rebel Army platoon leader in the first actions in the Escambray.
 In 1960 he was chief of the Rebel army squadron in Cruces, and was also head of a militia training school in Hatillo.

 On 17 April 1961, the first day of the Bay of Pigs Invasion, he assumed command of two companies of the 117th Battalion, taking part in a clash with paratroops of Brigade 2506.
 On 19 April, he was wounded and briefly captured after driving towards Girón in a jeep ahead of his tanks.
 In 1962 he was promoted to the rank of comandante.
 When the Lucha Contra Bandidos (LCB) special units were created that year he became head of LCB operations in the Escambray.
-Notably in March of 1962, he interrogated Mario Lanza Flores (known as Tondique, an Afro-Cuban campesino anti-Castro rebel) upon the rebel's capture, later Tondique was murdered by firing squad.
+Notably in March of 1962, he interrogated Margarito Lanza Flores (known as Tondique, an Afro-Cuban campesino anti-Castro rebel) upon the rebel's capture, later Tondique was murdered by firing squad.
 Dreke also served as second in command to Raúl Menéndez Tomassevich, head of the LCB within the Central Army, until January 1965, when the final cleanup operation was almost finished.